ewantasker/OrderViewer/README.md

 - Status
 - Total
 - Created
-- There will be an action column for which the user can mark the order either paid or unpaid
+- There will be an action column for which the user can mark an order either paid or unpaid

 ## Prerequisites:
 - .NET 8
-- SQL Server or SQL Express installed.
+- SQL Server or SQL Express installed

 ## Setups:
 1.)
-Make sure you change the connection of the database to point to your database in appsettings.json
+Make sure you change the connection of the database to point to your database in ```appsettings.json ```.
 ```
 {
   "ConnectionStrings": {